MicrosoftDocs/visualstudio-docs/docs/vsto/secure-deployment.md

  [!INCLUDE[appliesto_all](../vsto/includes/appliesto-all-md.md)]

  For document-level customizations, if you deploy the document to a network location, you must also add the document's location to the list of trusted locations in the Trust Center of the Office application.
-For more information about how to set document permissions on end user computers, see [Grant trust to documents](../vsto/granting-trust-to-documents.md).
+For more information about how to set document permissions on end-user computers, see [Grant trust to documents](../vsto/granting-trust-to-documents.md).

 ## Prevent Office solutions from running code
  Administrators can use the registry to prevent all Office solutions from running on a computer.
 When an Office solution that has managed code extensions is opened, the Visual Studio Tools for Office runtime checks whether an entry with the name `Disabled` exists under one of the following registry keys on the computer: